 $40 million Betterment Fund

 On 28 February 2013, the Federal Government approved funding of $40 million - matching Queensland's investment of $40 million - toward establishing a $80 million Betterment Fund to increase the resilience of Queensland communities to natural disasters.

 In January 2013, the Australian Building Codes Board announced the introduction of new National Construction Code provisions to ensure the structural integrity of, and survival of, utilities in new residential buildings in flood areas.
 This was forecast to increase construction costs by $216 million however savings were expected to be $352 million.
 Read more.

 More action is required

-These are steps in the right direction however the Australian Business Roundtable on Disaster Resilience & Safer Communities believes additional investment is needed to fund mitigation initiatives.
+These are steps in the right direction however the Australian Business Roundtable on Disaster Resilience and Safer Communities believes additional investment is needed to fund mitigation initiatives.
 We advocate:

 - Improved land use planning: Commitment by Government to develop national land use planning criteria that prohibits inappropriate land use.

 - Improved building standards: Commitment by Government to improve the community's disaster resilience by modernising the Building Code of Australia to include minimum standards for the durability of property to natural hazards.